1989

 2006

 On this CD you never forget your listening to Cheap Trick.
 I love the sound they make as a band.
 I like Robin Zanders voice.
 I'm probably a bit nostalgic over this.
 Songs lean on the side of slower/mid tempo pop rock.
 Well crafted pop songs, middle of the road stuff.
 Searching for that elusive hit song that will put them back on top.
 I like it.
 Lots of Cheap Trickisms.
-A lot of familiar sounds, wher I think to myself,
+A lot of familiar sounds, wher I think to myself,"Oh, I've heard that before".

 Just little reminders.
 Very Sparking recording.
 The slickness robs the songs of energy.
 It doesn't sound like four guys in a room rockin'.
 It sounds like recordings perfected with computers.
 I'm not blown away by it, but this is one of the better Cheap Trick albums since '84? or so.